Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 No statistical significance was found for either the prolonged lag or Japanese clinical trials after approval in the U.S. or Europe, whether the drug is a small molecule or a biotech drug, or whether the drug received preferential treatment at the time of approval in the U.S. or Europe, suggesting that the impact is low.

 The following are possible reasons why the results of this news may differ from those of previous studies.
-The fact that the market size is less than 10 billion yen did not show statistical significance as an effect on the long-term lag (Cox proportional hazards model), but it was different in the target items because the years covered by the study, 2010-2020 and 2019-2022, were different, and the study council items were excluded from the study in this paper.
+The fact that the market size is less than 10 billion yen did not show statistical significance as an effect on the long-term lag (Cox proportional hazards model), but it was different in the target items because the years covered by the study, 2010-2020 and 2019-2022, were different, and the study conference items were excluded from the study in this paper.
 The study was different in that the years covered were 2010-2020 and 2019-2022.
 Compared to the previous study, the proportion of items with a market size of less than 10 billion yen was higher in this news, and in addition, the proportion of items with a market size of less than 10 billion yen and a drug lag of 24 months or less was higher (data omitted), which may have been the reason for the difference.
 Alternatively, the original model may have been too strongly influenced by the presence or absence of additional studies.

 Direction of Solution